 (c) for a third or subsequent offence, a fine of $100 000 and imprisonment for 12 months.

+[Section 37 amended by No. 37 of 2012 s.
+36.]

 38. All demolition work to comply with applicable building standards

-(1) The person who is named as the demolition contractor on a demolition permit must ensure that the demolition work to which the permit applies complies with each building standard that applies to the demolition work.
+(1) The person who is named as the demolition contractor on a demolition permit must ensure that the demolition work to which the permit applies complies with each applicable building standard.

 Penalty: